monty charlotte preston

 Wildfires will continue to be an increasing threat, with projections putting global wildfire growth upwards of 30% by 2050.
 Traveling and burning a football field per second, wildfires creates challenges for government warning systems which aren't always timely or effective.

-We analyzed news footage, written and recorded interviews, combed through social media videos, and read blog accounts from wildfire survivors, firefighters, police, park rangers, and scientists.
+I analyzed news footage, written and recorded interviews, combed through social media videos, and read blog accounts from wildfire survivors, firefighters, police, park rangers, and scientists.
 From these first-hand accounts, we identified 3 major threats to children which we prioritized in our designs: radiant heat, flying embers, and smoke inhalation.

 Form Exploration: